charlie2bored/shftrr/SETUP_GUIDE.md

 #### 1. **Revoke the Compromised Key**
 1. Go to [Google AI Studio](https://makersuite.google.com/app/apikey)
-2. Find the key: `AIzaSyD5gW8bKlXLoS6FV6os6HGmD6dq17HZYHM`
+2. Find your API key in the Google AI Studio dashboard
 3. **DELETE** it immediately
 4. **CREATE** a new API key
 5. **COPY** the new key securely